abir-011/Insulyser-DRDS/README.md

-# Diabetic Retinopathy Detection System
+# Insulyser - Diabetic Retinopathy Detection System

-This repository contains a web application built using Flask and HTML/CSS for detecting different stages of diabetic retinopathy from retinal images.
+This repository contains a web application built using Django and HTML/CSS for detecting different stages of diabetic retinopathy from retinal images.
 The application allows users to upload scanned retinal images and provides predictions on the stage of diabetic retinopathy, including mild, moderate, no diabetic retinopathy, proliferative diabetic retinopathy, and severe diabetic retinopathy.

 ## Table of Contents